metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 5. Link-Layer Topology Discovery Responder
 6. Link-Layer Topology Discovery I/O Driver

-For more information about these items see [Adapter Items](/Readme/LAN%20Setup/AdapterItems.md)
+For more information about these items and how to manage them see [AdapterItems.md](/Readme/LAN%20Setup/AdapterItems.md)

-Next ensure at a minimum following network services are `Running` and optionally set to `Automatic` startup
+Next ensure at the minimum following network services are `Running` and optionally set to `Automatic` startup

 1. LanmanWorkstation: `Workstation`
 2. LanmanServer: `Server`